 Arjuna’s Penance is made on two boulders.
 Ganesh Ratha is a temple resembling a Dravidian style chariot.
 The Trimurti cave temple has Lord Vishnu, Shiva, and Brahma in individual sections.
 Five Rathas have the chariot shape.
 Tiger’s cave is an open-air theatre featuring cultural programs.
 This is a calm and serene place.
 Varaha Cave temple depicts the boar, Varaha, and holding the earth goddess, Bhudevi.
 Dharmaraja cave and Krishna’s Butterball is a natural giant rock that is precariously perched on a hillside and the way it appears balanced is astonishing.

 There is transport from the town of Mahabalipuram.
 You can get rented motorcycles and also buses.
 The bus fares range between Rs.
 10 and 30.
 Taxis from Chennai may be around Rs 1000 and the rented motorbikes are from the rental agencies and they charge around Rs.
 300-400, based on the motorcycle type you choose.

 The shopping is excellent.
 Handmade crafts are the specialty.
 These are stone statues carved to look like the originals.
-These statues are in granite enhancing the beauty.
-I found soapstone images, jewelry, wood carvings and local seashells items sold in the local shops.
+These statues are in granite which enhances their beauty.
+I found soapstone images, jewelry, wood carvings, and local seashells items sold in the local shops.
 Stay away from the main road big shops and settle for small side road shops for a good bargain.